 Posted in Methodology & Tools, Theory

-Tagged BCG Matrix, culture, demographics, geography, Geopolitics, Geostrategy, Integrated Strategy, non market forces, non-market strategy, Porter's Five Forces, resources & routes, strategic autism, Tactics, technology, Value Chain Analysis
+Tagged BCG Matrix, culture, demographics, geography, geopolitical alpha, Geopolitics, Geostrategy, Integrated Strategy, non market forces, non-market strategy, Porter's Five Forces, resources & routes, strategic autism, Tactics, technology, Value Chain Analysis

 Today I was reminded of the perils of forecasting while reviewing a Department of Defense document, the Joint Operating Environment 2010.